-Special coordination arrangements are made for SAR incidents that occur within Antarctica (see section 5.2.1).
+Special coordination arrangements are made for SAR incidents that occur within Antarctica.

-3.7 NZSAR Working Groups
+3.8 NZSAR Working Groups

 From time to time, the NZSAR Council or NZSAR Consultative Committee may establish inter-agency working groups for a specific purpose.
 Terms of Reference for these working groups are available on the NZSAR website.